Schema Validation Pipelines

 def _route_event(self, event: TapEvent) -> None:

-# Deduplicate by transaction_id via an O(1) seen-set (idempotent under feed retries)
+# Idempotent dedup via an O(1) seen-set (safe under at-least-once feed retries).

 if event.transaction_id in self._seen_tx_ids: